HenrikBengtsson/R.cache/revdep/problems.md

      ERROR
     Running the tests in ‘tests/testthat.R’ failed.
     Last 13 lines of output:
-      R.cache::loadCache(attr(teststat1, "keyList"), dirs = "testStepR") not identical to `teststat1`.
-      target is NULL, current is MCSimulationMaximum

       ══ testthat results  ═══════════════════════════════════════════════════════════
-      OK: 18675 SKIPPED: 0 WARNINGS: 0 FAILED: 7
+      OK: 18661 SKIPPED: 0 WARNINGS: 0 FAILED: 21
-      1. Failure: stat can be saved in and loaded from the file system (@test-critVal.R#2150)
+      1. Failure: stat can be saved in and loaded from the file system (@test-critVal.R#2089)
-      2. Failure: stat can be saved in and loaded from the file system (@test-critVal.R#2208)
+      2. Failure: stat can be saved in and loaded from the file system (@test-critVal.R#2098)
-      3. Failure: stat can be saved in and loaded from the file system (@test-critVal.R#2210)
+      3. Failure: stat can be saved in and loaded from the file system (@test-critVal.R#2099)
-      4. Failure: stat can be saved in and loaded from the file system (@test-critVal.R#2211)
+      4. Failure: stat can be saved in and loaded from the file system (@test-critVal.R#2100)
-      5. Failure: stat can be saved in and loaded from the file system (@test-critVal.R#2212)
+      5. Failure: stat can be saved in and loaded from the file system (@test-critVal.R#2101)
-      6. Failure: stat can be saved in and loaded from multiple options (@test-critVal.R#2377)
+      6. Failure: stat can be saved in and loaded from the file system (@test-critVal.R#2102)
-      7. Failure: stat can be saved in and loaded from multiple options (@test-critVal.R#2378)
+      7. Failure: stat can be saved in and loaded from the file system (@test-critVal.R#2103)
+      8. Failure: stat can be saved in and loaded from the file system (@test-critVal.R#2104)
+      9. Failure: stat can be saved in and loaded from the file system (@test-critVal.R#2105)
+      1. ...

       Error: testthat unit tests failed
       Execution halted